Is My Dog Overweight?

-Understanding Canine Obesity
+Understanding Obesity In Dogs

 From a purely clinical perspective, obesity is defined as an increase in body weight beyond the limitation of skeletal and physical requirements, resulting from an accumulation of excess body fat.

 - Age and gender